M-Hardy/MLFS/README.md

     - [ ] Add hyperparameter for recording model cost/accuracy during gradient descent at Xth iterations
     - [ ] Create subroutine to cast dataset to int (nripper dataset has all values as floats)
     - [ ] Refactor create_train_and_cv_set to take individual x and y arguments as opposed to splitting them from a single matrix within the function
-    - [ ] Address static cost issue (tiny cost updates for first ~240 iterations of gradient descent)
+    - [ ] Address initial vanishing gradients
         - [ ] Could be poor parameter initialization: Try different parameter initialization methods (Xavier/Glorot initialization, He initialization, etc.)
-        - [ ] Can also try keeping random initialization and add regularization term to minimize magnitude of weight values to improve convergence

 <!-- See the [open issues](https://github.com/M-Hardy/MLFS/issues) for a full list of proposed features (and known issues). -->